Skip to main content

 The proposed DNR timber sale named “Tree Well” will log approximately 202 acres of forest near the Elwha River and Little River.

-Tree Well is planned to be approved by the Board of Natural Resources as soon as Nov 5th, 2024.
+The “Tree Well” timber sale was approved by the Board of Natural Resources on Nov 5th, 2024 and could go to auction in December, 2024.
 The Board of Natural Resources and DNR can cancel this sale and save this forest.
 Please tell the Board of Natural Resources and DNR to cancel this sale NOW.
 Click here to send a pre-written email.

 Tree Well